wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 ## Measurements #

 <strong>1st Level Connections</strong> on LinkedIn are the number of others who have connected to an individual user.
-An average LinkedIn user has about 1300 contacts within this distribution in 2018:<a target="_blank" href="http://tradeshows.academy/interesting-statistics-on-the-number-of-linkedin-connections-per-user/">*</a>
+An average LinkedIn user has about 1,300 contacts within this distribution in 2018:<a target="_blank" href="http://tradeshows.academy/interesting-statistics-on-the-number-of-linkedin-connections-per-user/">*</a>

 ![social-media-strategy-linkedin-648x431-13031](https://user-images.githubusercontent.com/300046/51442384-06772380-1caa-11e9-8277-007214c6fb80.jpg)

 Among its 500 Million LinkedIn users, 70% are outside the USA, according to OmnicoreAgency.com.

+<a target="_blank" href="https://www.linkedin.com/help/linkedin/answer/49650">A LinkedIn answer said</a> there are 500 LinkedIn Influencers worldwide (called <a target="_blank" href="https://www.linkedin.com/help/linkedin/answer/a776208">"Top Voice"</a> since October 2022)
+Among the invitation-only <a target="_blank" href="https://omr.com/en/daily/linkedin-ranking-omr/">the top 20 influencers</a>, Bill Gates is #1 with 36 million (as of April 2023).

 <strong>Number of Followers</strong> are also tracked on LinkedIn.